BuggyPasta/Baikal-Manager/README.md

    Note:
    - The volume mount uses the `HOST_DATA_DIR` variable from your `.env` file
+   - All required directories are created automatically on first launch
    - The timezone is set to Europe/London by default
    - Security features are enabled by default
    - Container capabilities are restricted for better security
-   - All necessary permissions are handled automatically
+   - The container runs as user ID 1000 for security

 4. Click "Deploy" and wait until everything is pulled from the GitHub repo.